jrauscher/ninkology/README.md

 Still missing

 ###Code contribution management plan:
-Source code changes are commited to the GitHub repository at:https://github.com/ryanv09/ninkology
+Source code changes are commited to the GitHub repository at https://github.com/ryanv09/ninkology

 Bugs and issues with the system will be tracked in the Github issue tracker at https://github.com/ryanv09/ninkology/issues